Radial-G: Racing Revolved: Development

-Between the 3rd July and 2 August 2014, Tammeka Games had put everything into trying to raise funds through Kickstarter for the game but unfortunately despite support from the VR community, the campaign fell short.
+Between 3 July and 2 August 2014, Tammeka Games had put everything into trying to raise funds through Kickstarter for the game but unfortunately despite support from the VR community, the campaign fell short.

 Radial-G was first released through an early access launch 11 December 2014 and throughout 2015 there were various additions to the game with the first full version being released on March 28, 2016.
 Oculus Rift DK1 and DK2 was supported from the first early access release.
 The third-person camera view, for non-VR users, and two new tracks were added on 2 March 2015.
 On 2 April 2015, two new race tracks were added along with support for three levels of ship speed class, and steam leaderboards, stats and achievements.
 On 8 April 2015, the quick race and lap attack features were added.
 Single-player mode was implemented on 14 July 2015.
 The game officially released on 28 March 2016 as a Day One Launch Title for Oculus Rift.
 HTC Vive, Steam VR, Open VR and Razer OSVR support was added on 5 April 2016.
 The twenty official twenty music tracks were released on 30 July 2016.
 Combat gameplay modes as well as three new ships and additional OSVR support were added on 23 September 2016.